-The 2018 Survey of Consumer Finances (SCF) found that the median inheritance in the U.S. is $69,000.
+The 2019 Survey of Consumer Finances (SCF) found that the average inheritance in the U.S. is $110,050 for the middle class.
 Yet an HSBC survey found that Americans in retirement expect to leave nearly $177,000 to their heirs.
 As it turns out, the passing of property and assets doesn’t always go as expected or planned.
 Plus, though it may seem like a windfall, getting an inheritance is rarely as easy as depositing a check.
-Read on to learn exactly how inheritance works.
+If you have questions surrounding the specifics of your inheritance, consider speaking with a financial advisor.

 How Inheritance Works When There’s a Will